 The following are examples of how brands are effectively connecting with their customers.
 Before considering any of these strategies, it is important for marketers to consider how their approaches align with their brand image.
 Brands will not pass the sniff test with consumers if they are not authentic.
 Furthermore, appearing to capitalize on a situation such as this will do more harm than doing nothing.
 It is vital to think with a customer-centric mindset.

-- Assurance of Business Continuity – Amidst the panic and disrupted routines, individuals are looking for assurance.
+Amidst the panic and disrupted routines, individuals are looking for assurance.
 Communication assuring continuity of services from the brand will provide clarity and comfort to customers.
-Grab4, an everyday app which provides food and goods delivery services communicated its continuity of business and provided assurance to its customers.
+Grab4, an everyday app that provides food and goods delivery services communicated its continuity of business and provided assurance to its customers.
 Knowing that they still had access to everyday needs alleviates potential overbuying and relieves stress.

 Similarly, one of Grab’s email strategy was to focus on supporting local stores for food delivery during this tough time where walk-ins and dining in is prohibited.

-- Opportunity to Implement and Improve Digital – The term “digital transformation” has been a “This Year’s Top Trend” for several years, but with the flip of a switch nearly all aspects of global life has gone digital.
+The term “digital transformation” has been a “This Year’s Top Trend” for several years, but with the flip of a switch nearly all aspects of global life has gone digital.
 A recently conducted Ipsos survey indicates a trend in consumers shifting from to store to digital channels.
 For many traditional B2C companies who have been lagging behind niche online players, this presents an opportunity to make much needed changes to digital channels.
-With consumers staying indoors, there is a dramatic shift in how they are interacting with brands and an effective digital presence and improved customer experience can set up a brand for long term success.
+With consumers staying indoors, there is a dramatic shift in how they are interacting with brands and an effective digital presence and improved customer experience can set up a brand for long-term success.

 Several travel brands are looking at incentives versus discounts to keep customers and stem the loss of revenue.
 For travelers with booked travel, airlines and cruise lines are offering incentives of 110-125% of value for travelers who accept credits versus request a refund.
 This is an excellent strategy of giving something to the customer and encouraging long-term loyalty.